egoOyiri/egoEconometrics/README.md

 This project uses Apache Spark run on a Single Node Hadoop/Yarn

 # Warning:
-* Carefully use this script under AWS it messes the .ssh folder by adding a DSA PassPhraseLess key in .ssh/authorized_keys Recommended reading for AWS http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-single-node-cluster/
+* Carefully use this script under AWS as it messes the .ssh folder by adding a DSA PassPhraseLess key in .ssh/authorized_keys<br>
+      Recommended reading for AWS http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-single-node-cluster/

 # Kwown issues: